 This isn’t because Google decided to help you out; it is because users found your website to be useful and created a secondary effect.

-What is the main reason for low website speed?
+What is the main reason for low cannabis website speed?

 There are in fact several factors that have to be considered.

-Each one of them has its weigh and while most of the things may be properly done, one small mistake can pull down the whole speed of the site.
+Each one of them has its weight and while most of the things may be properly done, one small mistake can pull down the whole speed of the site.

 You need to be mindful of:

 - Internet provider – There is a good reason why some hosting plans are so expensive.
-In certain cases, you might be even on the same IP together with numerous other website losing considerable speed along the way.
-Best way to remedy the issue is by getting a dedicated IP at a reputable host.
+In certain cases, you might be even on the same IP together with numerous other websites losing considerable speed along the way.
+The best way to remedy the issue is by getting a dedicated IP at a reputable host.
 Have in mind there are various schemes when it comes to hosting so cheap price is usually a result of poor service

 - Browser – Different browsers behave differently when it comes to websites.
 While you may have great performance on one, it can be disastrous on another.
 Always make sure you’ve tested your site on all the popular internet browsers